chrispwolf/night-tripper-platen/content/chapters/Referee Tools/interstellar-cartography.md

 ---

 # Interstellar Cartography
-Before a game the referee may map a small interstellar volume for play, comprising several worlds.
-Worlds are described by four attributes, each ranked from 1 to 6: Habitability, Population, Authority, and Technology.
+Before a game the referee maps a small interstellar cluster comprising several inhabited star systems.
+Each star system has a single primary inhabited world.
+Inhabited worlds are described by four attributes, each ranked from 1 to 6: Habitability, Population, Authority, and Technology.

 Roll several dice across a sheet of paper.
 Five should be plenty, three in a rush.
-The locations of the dice mark the locations of significant star systems on your map.The number showing on each die is the local world’s Habitability rank.
+The locations of the dice mark the locations of significant star systems on your map.The number showing on each die is the local inhabited world’s Habitability rank.

 Place a dot on the spot where each die landed, and note each world's Habitability.